nodeshift/nodeshift/README.md

 ### `.nodeshift` Directory

 The `.nodeshift` directory contains your resource fragments.
 These are `.yml` files that describe your services, deployments, routes, etc.  By default, nodeshift will create a `Service` and `DeploymentConfig` in memory, if none are provided.
 A `Route` resource fragment should be provided or use the `expose` flag if you want to expose your application to the outside world.

+For kubernetes based deployments,  a `Service` and `Deployment` will be created by default, if none are provided.
+The `Service` is of a `LoadBalancer` type, so no `Ingress` is needed to expose the application.

 ### Resource Fragments